Teaching Your Kids About Ramadan in a Simple and Meaningful Way

 Charity in Ramadan

-Teaching Quran and Sunnah in Ramadan
+Teaching Qur’an and the Sunnah in Ramadan

 Love and Mercy in Ramadan